stroborobo/werc/sites/uriel.cat-v.org/index.md

+"*Each friend represents a world in us, a world possibly not born until they arrive, and it is only by this meeting that a new world is born.*"

+                                             -- Anäis Nin

+"*Friendship is unnecessary, like philosophy, like art....
+It has no survival value; rather it is one of those things that give value to survival.*"

+                                             -- C.S.
+Lewis

+"*Him that I love, I wish to be free -- even from me.*"

+                                              -- Anne Morrow Lindbergh

 "*The Great Man ... is colder, harder, less hesitating, and without respect and without the fear of "opinion"; he lacks the virtues that accompany respect and "respectability", and altogether everything that is the "virtue of the herd".